ermingpei/cvmfs/cvmfs_on_cloud/README.md

 ![Alt Install_CVMFS_on_your_VM](https://user-images.githubusercontent.com/73720293/97760381-a80ae600-1ac8-11eb-904f-5861c93d6bd8.png)

-(Note that the above script is based on CentOS/Redhat/Fedora OS flavors.
-TBD for Ubuntu/Debian/Windows users.
+(Note that the above script works only for CentOS/Redhat/Fedora OS flavors.
+TBD for Ubuntu/Debian/Windows users.)

 Once it's installed and configured, you can test CVMFS with running: